tensorflow/docs/site/en/install/source_windows.md

 <code class="devsite-terminal">export PATH="/c/tools/cuda/bin:$PATH"</code>
 </pre>

 Note: Starting in TF 2.11, CUDA build is not supported for Windows.
-For using TensorFlow GPU on Windows, you will need to build/install TensorFlow in WSL2 or use TensorFlow-DirectML-Plugin
+For using TensorFlow GPU on Windows, you will need to build/install TensorFlow in WSL2 or use tensorflow-cpu with TensorFlow-DirectML-Plugin

 <a name="tested_build_configurations"></a>
 ## Tested build configurations